in-toto/attestation/docs/protos.md

 # Spec protobuf definitions

 Protobuf definitions for the in-toto spec and some predicates are provided in the spec/ directory.
-Pre-generated Go implementation of those protos are available in the go/ directory.
+Pre-generated Go bindings of those protos are available in the go/ directory.

 ## Pre-requisites